Cambiemos Movimiento Ciudadano

-Cambiemos Movimiento Ciudadano (English: Let's Change - Citizen's Movement) is a Venezuelan political party with a center of pluralist and progressive tendency founded on 11 May 2018.
+Cambiemos Movimiento Ciudadano (English: Let's Change - Citizen's Movement) is a Venezuelan political party with a pluralist and progressive tendency founded on 11 May 2018.
 This movement belongs to the opposition coalition Agreement for Change.

 Political philosophy

 On their website they describe themselves as a "progressive court" organization.
 On the other hand, they have chosen to defend a policy based on dialogue, peace, coexistence and reconciliation; which they consider necessary for a “full democracy” and an “economy of opportunities and solidarity”.

 In addition, they are opposed to abstentionism and in favor of citizen political participation.
 It also defends the rights of women and the LGBT community.
 At the socioeconomic level, Cambiemos defends the participation of private companies in conjunction with public policies that have a deep social meaning», while trusting in entrepreneurship "that unleashes the creative spirit of the common citizen that makes it an actor subject of change."